-Banks Island is the Canada's 5th largest and the world's 24th largest island.
-It is part of the Canada's Northwest Territories (Arctic Archipelago).
-The island has length of 380 km (236 ml), width of 290 km (180 ml), total area of 70028 km2 (27038 ml2) and population of around 150.
-The island is separated to the east from Victoria Island (Canada's 2nd largest) by the Prince of Wales Strait and to the south from mainland Canada by the Amundsen Gulf.
-Beaufort Sea is to the west.
+Banks Island is Canada's 5th largest and the world's 24th largest island.
+It is part of Canada's Northwest Territories (Arctic Archipelago).
+The island has length 380 km (236 mi), width 290 km (180 mi), total area 70028 km2 (27038 mi2) and population under 200.
+The island is separated into the east from Victoria Island (Canada's 2nd largest) by the Prince of Wales Strait and to the south from mainland Canada by the Amundsen Gulf.
+The Beaufort Sea is to the west.
 The M'Clure Strait (to the northeast) separates it from the islands Prince Patrick and Melville.

-- The town's economy is largely based on hunting (including trapping), also on ice fishing (Amundsen Gulf and Beaufort Sea) and partially on tourism (including cruise ship passengers).
+The town's economy is largely based on hunting (including trapping), also on ice-fishing (the Amundsen Gulf and the Beaufort Sea) and partially on tourism (including cruise ship passengers).

 Banks Island is among the landmarks along the Northwest Passage route.

 Banks Island cruise terminal

 Cruise ships to Banks Island dock (anchor) at Sachs Harbour - on the southeastern coast.
 Some ships may also stop at Jesse Bay (aka Jesse Harbour) on the island's northwestern coast.
 Jesse Harbour is located approx 175 km (110 mi) from Sachs Harbour.

 Port Banks Island cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Banks Island, Sachs Harbour, NWT Canada.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.

 |18 September, 2023|